DavidStreid/ANAPNEO/README.md

 # ANAPNEO

 ## Description
 An app-based rewards program to improve lung cancer prognosis.
+You can take a look [here](http://davidstreid.com/#/data/anapneo)!

 ## GETTING STARTED
 ~~~~